yzyii/luashitacast/README.md

           this is automatically used for you when disengaging if your TP is 0.

 [Special Sets]
+These commands and sets were created before /lockset was implemented and do the same thing.
 /vert   - equips the Convert set and locks equipment.
           use /lock to unlock again.
 /csstun - equips the Stun set and locks equipment.